leonardehrenfried/amqp-scala/README.md

 The main reason for the rewrite is to not require our clients to use akka, to be easier to configure and to implement event hooks to enable statistics gathering.

+## Updates

+- 0.1.6 - New methods to add consumers which accept an Envelope (encapsulating a message with the exchange and routing key it was sent to)

 ## Features